djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 - Don't allow anyspace for the user to input effort
 - Again no recognition that the purpose here is different, want the designer/the MLO to have a chance to embed
 - Also a need to respond creatively to different learning designs (e.g. Content Interface)
+- technology gets better as it is assembled into broader hierarchies (Dron)

 ### canvas-collections